The Complete 2026 Guide to Buying Group Health Insurance in Arizona

 • What are the benefits of offering group health insurance to my employees?

-Offering group health insurance helps attract and retain high-quality employees, provides tax advantages and reduces operating costs, as employees may accept a lower salary if health benefits are included.
+Offering group health insurance helps attract and retain high-quality employees, provides tax advantages, and reduces operating costs, as research has shown employees may accept a lower salary if health benefits are included.

 • What is commercial health insurance?